The Authentic Paella

 It’s probably the most debated topic both in and outside the country—and you’d understand why if you saw the dishes.

-The tradition lacked authenticity—nothing more, nothing less.
-But they did something about it, as described below.
+The tradition lacked authenticity but they did something about it, as described below.

 I sometimes smile when Mediterranean pride shines through, especially for something like a national dish.